rajnishdascse/Course_Tutor_API/README.md

 * Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 * ...
+# To Check the API
+* In Postman hit the [localhost](http://localhost:3000) with the api name, like http://localhost:3000/courses
+* In the header pass Content-Type as "application/json"
+* To create the tutor hit this url: http://localhost:3000/courses/1/tutors